360.859.9090 | 503.405.4300

 by | May 28, 2021 | Battle Ground Pest Control

+Many people don’t know that these creatures are distinctly different from each other.
+Folks often use their names interchangeably, but they are quite different and must be dealt with differently, as well.
 Our goal as Battle Ground pest control specialists is to help you understand the nuances between these creatures and help you dispose of them and their nests safely so you can move on with your life in a pest-free environment!

 Let’s take a closer look at each type of pest, starting with what many consider to be the most aggressive and potentially harmful, the yellow jacket.

-Yellow Jacket extermination in Battle Ground, WA
+Yellow Jacket Extermination in Battle Ground, WA

+Yellow jackets are aggressive creatures, perhaps the most aggressive compared to wasps and hornets.
+While wasps and hornets should always be approached with caution, they are not outwardly aggressive to the same degree that yellow jackets often are.
 Simply being too close to their nest can lead to unexpected aggression, including repeated stinging.
-In contrast to bees, for instance, who can only sting a single time, yellow jackets can sting repeatedly, causing even more harm to those on the receiving end of their barbs.
+In contrast to bees, which can only sting a single time, yellow jackets can sting repeatedly, causing even more harm to those on the receiving end.

+Inside these basketball-sized nests, you’ll find an egg-laying queen, her larvae, males whose sole purpose is to mate with the queen (they’ll die after fulfilling their duty), and workers who build, maintain, and protect the nest as well as gather food.
 Their preferred nourishment?
-They love sweets, and are even known to consume meat.
+They love sweets and are even known to consume meat.
 If you’ve ever seen black and yellow insects swarming trash cans or bothering people at outdoor cookouts, it’s often going to be these pests.

 So, you might be wondering, how do you get rid of yellow jackets?
 The answer is very, very carefully.
 We highly recommend that professionals assist you in exterminating your yellow jacket infestation, due to their aggressive nature and the high potential for you and your loved ones to be stung repeatedly.
+Our team is not only licensed and insured, but we’re also deeply trained and vastly experienced in exterminating yellow jackets from residential and commercial spaces.

 Think you might have wasps or hornets instead of yellow jackets?
 We can help with those, too.

-Wasps and Hornet extermination in Battle Ground, WA
+Wasps and Hornet Extermination in Battle Ground, WA

 We know a lot of folks who grew up with the understanding that wasps and hornets are the same, when in fact hornets can be described as a type of wasp.
 Most of the wasps you’ll see in the Battle Ground area are called paper wasps, and their appearance, their size, and certain aspects of their diets are actually quite different from hornets.
 Let’s learn more.